Asking yoruself what’s wrong with my Apple Watch’s walkie talkie app?

 Walkie-Talkie Trying to Connect On Apple Watch?
 Or Showing Could Not Connect?

-One of the common issues that users find that when they launch the walkie-talkie app is the message Trying To Connect, Connecting to…, or empty circles pulsating where it doesn’t go anywhere from there.
+One common issue that users find is that when they launch the Walkie-Talkie, they see the message Trying to Connect, Connecting to…, or empty circles pulsating where it doesn’t go anywhere from there.
 And Walkie-Talkie never connects.

 Wi-Fi Connections on the Apple Watch require an 802.11b/g/n 2.4GHz.
 If you are trying to connect to a public 5GHz Wi-Fi network, it will not work.